Okwui Enwezor

-Okwui Enwezor (23 October 1963 – 15 March 2019) was a Nigerian curator, art critic, writer, poet, and educator, specializing in art history.
+Okwui Enwezor (23 October 1963 – 15 March 2019) was a Nigerian curator, art critic, writer, poet, academic administrator, and educator, specializing in art history.
 Enwezor served as artistic director of several major exhibitions, including Documenta11 (2002) and the 2015 Venice Biennale, becoming the first non-European and African-born curator to lead both.
 He was director of Munich’s Haus der Kunst from 2011 to 2018.
 Enwezor was also the founding editor of Nka: Journal of Contemporary African Art and held numerous academic appointments.
 In 2014, he was ranked 24 in the ArtReview list of the 100 most powerful people of the art world.
 He lived in New York City and Munich.
 Enwezor died in 2019 after a prolonged battle with cancer.

 Biography

 Okwui Enwezor (pronounced /ɛnˈweɪzər/ en-WAY-zər) was born on October 23, 1963, to Okwuchukwu Emmanuel Enwezor in Calabar, the capital city of Cross River State in south-south Nigeria.
 He was the youngest son of an affluent Igbo family from Awkuzu, Anambra State in the southeastern part of Nigeria.
 He is related to Walter Enwezor.
 Okwui Enwezor moved around several times with his family on account of the civil war before settling in Enugu where he spent most of his formative years.
 He commenced tertiary education at the University of Nigeria, Nsukka (UNN) but, in 1982, at the age of 18, he moved to the Bronx, New York, and transferred to the New Jersey City University where he earned a Bachelor of Arts degree in political science.

 When Enwezor graduated, he moved to downtown New York City and took up poetry.
 He performed at the Knitting Factory and the Nuyorican Poets Café in the East Village.
 Enwezor's study of poetry led him through language-based art forms such as Conceptual Art to art criticism.
 Teaming up in 1993 with fellow African critics Chika Okeke-Agulu and Salah Hassan, Enwezor launched the triannual Nka: Journal of Contemporary African Art from his Brooklyn apartment; "Nka" is an Igbo word that means art but also connotes to make, to create.
 He recruited scholars and artists such as Olu Oguibe and Carl Hancock Rux to edit the inaugural issue and write for it.

 After putting on a couple of small museum shows, Enwezor had his breakthrough in 1996 as a curator of In/sight, an exhibit of 30 African photographers at the Guggenheim Museum.
 In/sight was one of the first shows anywhere to put contemporary art from Africa in the historical and political context of colonial withdrawal and the emergence of independent African states.